Federated Automatic Differentiation: Introduction

 After building up the \fad framework, we show how it can be used to perform federated hypergradient descent in tandem with the popular \fedopt method~\citep{afo}.
-In contrast to prior related work~\citep{fed_hparam_tuning, fed_hypergrad_descent, fednest} we show how \fad enables applying hypergradient descent to both client hyperparameters and server hyperparameters.
+In contrast to prior work~\citep{fed_hparam_tuning, fed_hypergrad_descent, fednest} \fad enables applying hypergradient descent to both client hyperparameters and server hyperparameters.
 We then specialize this methodology to 1) learning server optimizer hyperparameters and 2) learning client weighting schemes.
 We apply the resulting methods to a variety of benchmark FL tasks.
 We find that the resulting method can exhibit significantly better convergence properties than ``static'' \fedopt, and its ability to dynamically adjust the hyperparameters over time plays a crucial role in this behavior.
-We conclude with an extensive though non-exhaustive discussion of possible applications of \fad.

-\subsection{Goals and limitations.}
+\subsection{Goals and Limitations}

-Our overarching goal is not to convince the reader that specific applications of \fad are better than existing dynamic FL methods.
-Rather, our goal is to begin the development of a framework and set of tools that makes it easier to develop dynamic algorithms for FL.
+Our goal is to begin the development of a framework and set of tools that makes it easier to develop dynamic algorithms for FL.
 While we apply \fad to derive algorithms for federated hypergradient descent, we stress that this is a relatively simple use of \fad.
-We focus on 1) showcasing the utility of \fad in enabling dynamically learned parameters and 2) showing how \fad enables powerful new classes of FL methods (for example, by enabling hypergradient descent for both client and server hyperparameters).
-We do not attempt to demonstrate that this application of \fad outperforms related methods (such as those in \citep{fed_hparam_tuning}).
-Rather, we attempt to motivate, sketch, and enable research in increased dynamism for federated learning algorithms by the introduction of a new tool in the FL researcher's repertoire.
-This framework also enables a substantial simplification of many prior methods, for example by reducing the need for gradient approximations (such as using exponentiated gradient descent to compute hypergradients in \citep{fed_hparam_tuning}).
-By way of analogy, backpropagation has served as a fundamental enabler to the dramatic development of centralized ML by enabling efficient and flexible derivative computations, while also simplifying algorithmic expression.
+We focus on 1) showcasing the utility of \fad in enabling dynamically learned parameters and 2) showing how \fad enables powerful new classes of FL methods.
+We do not attempt to demonstrate that this application of \fad outperforms related methods (such as the methods of \citep{wang2023fedhyper}).
+Rather, we attempt to motivate, sketch, and enable research in increased dynamism for FL algorithms by the introduction of a new tool in the FL researcher's repertoire.
+This framework also enables a substantial simplification of many prior methods, for example by reducing the need for gradient approximations.
+By way of analogy, backpropagation has served as a fundamental enabler to the dramatic development of centralized ML by enabling efficient and flexible derivative computations, while also simplifying model and algorithm expression.
 We seek to mirror this in the younger field of FL.